Python-PyQt/PyQt6-Docs/descriptions/QtNetworkAuth/QAbstractOAuth-Error-ServerError-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 2
-    :digest: ff4fa5fb5797e7e982a83ba06b1181a7
+    :digest: 50357e56cdc1da80c14fd598b13af84e

-The server answered the request with an error.
+The server answered the request with an error, or its response was not successfully received (for example, due to a state mismatch).